Zanana-med/Born2BeRoot/README.md

 ### > Linux is not what you think it is !!!!!

-You think that Linux is an entire operating system where you run commands like `ls`, `cp`, `cat`, etc. Including shell command-lines and libraries such glibc for running prorams.
+You think that Linux is an entire operating system where you run commands like `ls`, `cp`, `cat`, etc. Including shell command-lines and libraries such glibc for running programs.

 But you're completely wrong my friend!
 Because here you are talking about the GNU not the Linux.